igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 It will provide syntax highlighting for the raw assembly language in neslib, and some of our custom extensions.
 You want this if you're planning on modifying or extending the guts of `nes-starter-kit`.
 If you'd prefer stick with C, you can avoid this.

-### Personal notes and junk
-TODO: Remove these

-TODO: Build the zip...
-Stuff to put in zip:
-- cc65 (original version)
-- neslib + famitracker
-- wget script
-- nesst?
-- size tool?
-- what else?
-- Converter packaged with pkg node module